emipa606/MoreFactionInteraction/README.md

 # A living world

 - Pirates spread out and grow outposts
-- Pirates can demand tribute if they're close by - destroy their outposts!
+- Pirates can demand tribute if they&apos;re close by - destroy their outposts!
 - Show off your skills at the yearly exposition.
-Maybe you'll do well and be invited to host next year?
+Maybe you&apos;ll do well and be invited to host next year?
 - Roadworks.
 To strengthen ties and increase trade, your allies can build roads as a nice silver sink.
 - Squatters!
 Someone found a use for an old deserted settlement.